-We work the land and share the mission of Philadelphia Community Farm, established in 1989 as a CSA farm and non-profit in Osceola Wisconsin.
-We approach the farm as a whole organism, developing a real relationship with the soil, the plants, the animals, each other, and the earth.
+The mission of Philadelphia Community Farm, established in 1989 as a CSA farm and non-profit in Osceola, Wisconsin, is to restore health and vitality to people, animals, plants and the Earth.
+We view the farm as a whole organism, and seek to nurture a genuine relationship with all aspects of it.

-Our CSA name derives from the early 20th century, when the land we steward was a F.Scott Fitzgerald era health retreat, called "Buttermilk Falls Health Retreat".
-The limestone cliffs lead one to believe that the water may have mocked buttermilk!
+Our CSA name derives from the early 20th century, when "Buttermilk Falls Health Retreat" operated on site.
+The limestone cliffs offer an impression of buttermilk to the creek.

-The Farm was one of the first Community Supported Agriculture programs in the midwest, and has hosted community education for over 25 years!
-We are honored to be carrying on the tradition of biodynamic farming practices, living in community, and providing a site for excellent nature-centered educational programs.
+The Farm was one of the first Community Supported Agriculture programs in the midwest, and has hosted community education for over 25 years.
+We are honored to carry on the tradition of biodynamic farming practices, living in community, and providing a site for excellent nature-centered educational programs.